cilium/cilium/Documentation/operations/upgrade.rst

 * Egress Gateway policies now drop matching traffic when no gateway nodes can be found.
 Previously, traffic would be allowed without being rerouted towards an Egress Gateway.
+* If Gateway API feature is enabled, please upgrade related CRDs to v0.6.x.
+This is mainly for ReferenceGrant resource version change (i.e. from v1alpha2 to v1beta1).

 Removed Options
 ~~~~~~~~~~~~~~~